Skip to main content

 56 seconds.
 Locally-hosted qwen3.6 (Ollama) on TrueNAS.
 The extension reads an EMAG.RO product page, then does a market scan for cheaper alternatives.
 Reasoning traces streaming, product data extracted from the DOM, web-search fallback circuit walking cascade providers.
 Not a canned demo, not a hosted-model cloud round-trip.
 Everything runs on the same box that hosts the loomcycle runtime.

-§ 04 · coming next
+§ 04 · what shipped, what's next

 § 05 · install verification